konradmalik/neovim-flake/readme.md

 ## Assumptions

 - keeps all Neovim config in lua as it's supposed to be
-- uses nix for system dependencies, plugins and packaging
+- uses nix for system dependencies, plugins, and packaging

 That way nix is a layer on top, just used for packaging and reproducibility.
 It does not interfere with the standard way to configure Neovim.